-Highway One Bar
+Highway One Drop Bar

-Road bar with a round compact bend and shallow drop.
+The Hwy One has a round compact bend and shallow drop.
 Shape makes it easy to get into a natural position in the drops and brake levers are within easy reach.

 - 6061-T6 aluminum